zhangdongxu/title_labeling/README.md

 logP(t) = max(P(t1) * P(t2)... , -15.7357) where ti is max substring using forward maxmatch.

-If there are multiple descriptions in the query, you can choose different logic strategy [and|or]:

---logic = and
+In '-fl' mode, we use 'soft and' logic for multiple descriptions in a query.

 P(d1, d2, c| t)

            = P(d1| c, t) * P(d2| c, t)  * P(c| t)